Pack3tL0ss/ConsolePi/README.md

    https://github.com/cminyard/ser2net

-   *The ser2net available from apt works and has been tested, the installation script pulls the far more current version from source and compiles/installs it and builds the config*
+   *The ser2net available from apt works and has been tested, the installation script pulls the far more current version from sourceforge and compiles/installs it and builds the config*

 3. -- Not Currently Packaged -- **RaspAp** ([billz](https://github.com/billz))